 Inviato: noun (Italian) envoy, correspondent, messenger.
-Inviato offers an experty curated selection of the best places to stay over the globe, providing you access to over 350 authentic insider luxury hotel reviews, sneak peeks at the hottest new hotel openings and our own black-book city guides of favorite places to stay, eat and shop.
+Inviato Travel offers an expertly curated selection of the best places to stay over the globe, providing you access to over 350 authentic insider luxury hotel reviews, sneak peeks at the newest hotel openings and our own black-book city guides of favorite places to stay, eat and shop.
 As a Virtuoso travel agency, we provide you access to special rates, privileges and VIP amenities at thousands of luxury travel companies worldwide while providing you with highly personalized travel service and over 30 years of industry expertise.

 Just Back From…Carlisle Bay, Antigua